 You should then also check your credit report with the other credit reference agencies to ensure that they too do not have the same error.

 Unfortunately most of the leg work falls to the consumer.
 It can seem unfair if an error that's not your fault is recorded, especially if you then you have to chase up the issue.
-But, if you notice a mistake, dispute it so it can be corrected if possible.
+But, if you notice a mistake, dispute it so it can be corrected as soon as possible.

 Unfortunately, the pressure to fix credit report errors falls on the consumer, not the agency or creditor

 The same applies not just to a credit card company, but if the incorrect information on your credit report is from a gas and electricity provider, mobile phone network, bank or mortgage lender and more.
-Nonetheless, the process should be the same.
+But in each case the process should be the same.

 If your dispute goes unresolved after the investigation, then you're allowed to write a 200-word statement explaining your side of the story, which will then be saved alongside the disputed information.

 This will not improve your credit score, but it will allow future creditors to consider this statement before judging your application.